Syria’s vehicle market in H1 2023 reports 320 sales, growing 21.7% from the previous year. Hyundai collapses 40.7% while maintaining first position.

-Once upon a time, Syria was the biggest car market in the Levant region.
-Only 10 years ago, with a volume of 87.500 annual sales, the Syrian new market represented a relevant reality within the region.
+Not long ago Syria was the biggest car market in the Levant region.
+Only 10 years ago, with a volume of 87,500 annual sales, the Syrian new market represented a relevant reality within the region.
 Unfortunately, in this decade the country was destroyed by the civil war and terrorism and the entire economic structure collapsed, including the automotive industry.

 Between 2010 and 2013 the market has lost more than half its sales a single year, with 2014 volumes at 23,955 units.
 The fall continued and the negative peak was hit in 2017 when the market lost 90% from 2010 at 7,978 units.
 In 2018 sales marginally recovered at near 10,000 units, but the data on 2019 was down again.
 In fact, total sales in 2019 were 8,347, down 15.8%.